Etown-CS310/GlenNOW/README.md

 5. **Local Storage:**
    All project data and requests are saved locally using AsyncStorage, ensuring offline accessibility.

+6. **Admin Panel:**
+   Add projects for the user to discover.
+Can make updates to the site banner and remove projects.

 ---

 ## Mobile App Architecture